tkbtkysms/VisGC/README.md

 # VisGC

-This tool is a visualization of the execution flow of grammar compressions ([RePair](https://ieeexplore.ieee.org/document/892708) and [RLESP] (https://www.sciencedirect.com/science/article/abs/pii/S0166218X19300319?via%3Dihub)).
+This tool is a visualization of the execution flow of grammar compressions ([RePair](https://ieeexplore.ieee.org/document/892708) and [RLESP](https://www.sciencedirect.com/science/article/abs/pii/S0166218X19300319?via%3Dihub)).

 ## Installation